KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/antara-overview.md

 With Komodo's Antara Modules, a user locks a series of utxos in a contract with a set of instructions that must be met before the utxo can be sent to its final destination.

 This is a dramatically more secure setup.
-Only the utxos that have been indicated as belonging to an instance of an Anatara Module can be spent.
+Only the utxos that have been indicated as belonging to an instance of an Antara Module can be spent.
 This is different from the gas-based model, where a bug in the software can (and frequently does) allow a faulty smart contract to drain the full balance of a wallet.

-Before diving any deeper into how Antara Modules work, we need to understand a few things about Bitcoin payments scripts.
+Before diving any deeper into Antara Modules, we need to understand a few things about Bitcoin Scripts.

 ## How Antara Modules Interact with Bitcoin Script

-Let's dive even deeper.
-The following terminology may be a little thick even for some developers, when you are new to blockchain technology.
-If it's too confusing, simply skip to the next section.

 There are several different ways to execute a Bitcoin payment.
-In particular, there are Pay-To-Pubkey payments, Pay-To-Pubkey-Hash payments, and Pay-to-Script-Hash payments.
+In particular, there are pay-to-pubkey payments, pay-to-pubkey-hash payments, and pay-to-script-hash payments.
+These three payment types represent the overwhelming majority of Bitcoin transactions, and each type of payment is limited in the possibilities it allows to the user and the developer.

-Now, Komodo has created an additional payment script that designates a utxo as belonging to a specific instance of an Antara Module.
+Now, Komodo has implemented an additional type of payment script that designates a utxo as belonging to a specific instance of an Antara Module.
 In other words, this new payment script puts constraints on the utxo.
+The name of this new script is called a "CryptoCondition," and we explore the specifications of this script in later articles.

+#### Antara Modules Maintain Scarcity Within the Module

+Every Antara Module has its own unique code, called an "EVAL" code, and this keeps funds in one module separate from another, and separate from the main Smart Chain's coins.

-Every Antara Module has its own unique EVAL code.
-When a user spends funds in a manner that links a utxo with an Antara Module, the utxo is locked to this EVAL code in utxo-data structure.
+When a user spends funds in a manner that links a utxo with an Antara Module, the utxo is locked to this EVAL code in the utxo-data structure.

 This keeps the utxo associated with the Antara Module, and thus the utxo is not free to enter into another Antara Module unles the current module allows this behavior.

+#### A User Has a Unique Address for Each Antara Module
 For each Antara Module, the user has a unique address that can only be used with funds created as a part of this module.
-This keeps funds that are created within an Anatar Module separate from funds that are created in other Antara Modules.
+This keeps funds that are created within an Antara Module separate from funds that are created in other Antara Modules.
 In this manner, there is never any confusion about where funds are sent.

+#### Each Module Has a Global Address

 Each Antara Module also has a global address that is known and usable by everyone.
 Even the private key to this address is public.

-Making the private key public enables SPV-based interaction with the module.
+Making the private key public allows users to interact with the module using lite-mode software (i.e. syncing the blockchain is not required).
 Also, the global address serves as a repository of information for all users within the module.

-This allows all users to query the state of the module and discover current and past behavior.
+The global address allows all users to query the state of the module and discover current and past behavior.

+#### Developers Set the Rules for Each Module-Related Transaction

 At the same time, the funds within this module cannot be moved until all the conditions of the module are satisfied.

 For example, the module can require that funds only be spent to a specific and approved address, as set in advance by a group of collaborating users.
 This is similar to the Bitcoin Lightning Network's intended effect, yet dramatically simpler in design.

-With these rules in place, an Antara Module becomes somewhat of a mini-consensus mechanism.
-The module forces consensus for its participants, just like the master consensus mechanism of the blockchain.
+With these rules in place, an Antara Module effectively becomes a miniature consensus mechanism.
+The module forces consensus for its participants, just like the master consensus mechanism of the Smart Chain.

 Now let's take a closer look at the many advantages of Antara Modules.